-Specifically, it is an European program that allows simulations of the climate in 100 European cities and explain the microclimatic effects such as the island of urban heat.
-Thus, simulations have been carried out with a high degree of certainty in cities such as Barcelona, ??Paris, London, Berlin, Athens or Brussels, following the scenarios of the UN Intergovernmental Panel on Climate Change (IPCC) until the end of the 21st century. .
-In Barcelona and its metropolitan area, this research is carried out by Xavier Rodó's team at the Global Health Institute of Barcelona (ISGlobal), taking into account indicators such as temperature, rainfall, number of hot days, air pollution, energy and transport, forest fires, heat-related diseases or aquatic ecosystems, among many others.
+The model is part of a European program that produces climate simulations in 100 European cities, explaining microclimatic effects.
+Simulations have been carried out with a high degree of certainty in cities such as Barcelona, Paris, London, Berlin, Athens and Brussels, following UN Intergovernmental Panel on Climate Change (IPCC) scenarios up to the end of the 21st century.
+In Barcelona and its metropolitan area, this research is carried out by Xavier Rodó's team at the Global Health Institute of Barcelona (ISGlobal).
+It takes into account indicators such as temperature, rainfall, number of hot days, air pollution, energy and transport, forest fires, heat-related diseases and aquatic ecosystems, among many others.

-Koen De Ridder warned that episodes of extreme heat will multiply by ten in European cities at the end of the century.
-Currently, heat islands in cities are already causing significant differences in temperature in relation to their rural environments.
+According to these studies, urban heat islands can cause higher mortality rates, higher hospital admissions, more premature births, less economic and labor productivity, infrastructure damage and an increase in energy consumption.
+Koen De Ridder warned that episodes of extreme heat will multiply by ten in European cities by the end of the century.
+Currently, heat islands in cities represent significant differences in temperature in relation to rural environments.
 For example, in Paris the temperature in the heat islands is 5 degrees higher than its surroundings, and in the case of Barcelona the difference is between 1.5 and 3 degrees higher.
-The islands of heat are manifested mainly at night and in cities with a greater density.
-For this reason, cities have on average twice as many days of extreme heat as their rural surroundings.
+Heat islands primarily occur at night and in cities with greater population densities.
+For this reason, cities on average have twice as many days of extreme heat as their rural surroundings.